MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/reference/v2-0-reference.md

 > [!IMPORTANT]
 > This version of the Translator Text API has been deprecated.
 [View documentation for v3 of the Translator Text API](v3-0-reference.md).

 Version 2 of the Translator Text API can be seamlessly integrated into your apps, websites, tools, or other solutions to provide multilanguage user experiences.
-It can be used on any hardware platform and with any operating system to perform language translation and other language-related operations, like text language detection and text to speech, according to industry standards.
+You can use it on any hardware platform and with any operating system to perform language translation and other language-related tasks, like text-language detection and text to speech, according to industry standards.
 For more information, see [Translator Text API](../translator-info-overview.md).

 ## Getting started
 To access the Translator Text API, you'll need to [sign up for Microsoft Azure](../translator-text-how-to-signup.md).